SystemJargon/unifi-usg/Unifi_USG_DNS_Redirect_Setup.md

 Either open up your config.json on the CloudKey or learn how to edit/make one here: https://help.ubnt.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration

+# BROKEN DO NOT USE BELOW

+## Need to find why this has fatal errors on the USG.
 Copy this template for each of your VLANs/interfaces above to the nat/rule section

 {